 Symptoms of Wernicke encephalopathy include:

-- Confusion and loss of mental activity that can progress to coma and death
+- Confusion and loss of mental activity can progress to coma and death

-- Loss of muscle coordination (ataxia) that can cause leg tremor
+- Loss of muscle coordination (ataxia) that can cause leg tremors

 - Vision changes such as abnormal eye movements (back and forth movements called nystagmus), double vision, eyelid drooping